 —Conscious men smile, but not in an attempt to hide some inner malady.
 They smile because their actions in life, their very breath, fulfill who they dream to be.

 —Conscious men do not give objects to gain affection.
 They give in order to shed an excess.
 They give of themselves—their fears, their bondage, and their hopes—for they know in sharing these they are set free to smile deeper and cleaner.
 They buy flowers to add to their internal love reservoir, and out of their self-love arises spontaneous gifts that surprise even themselves.
 Smiles follow them.

 —Conscious men hold space for those around them.
 Behind their eyes one might see the comforting strands of a nebula of stars and the knowing that there is always space for the vulnerable, the hopeless, and the afraid.

-—Conscious men have deeply tread the trenches of give and take, and, as a result, are gaining mastery in the world of business, relationships, and intimacy.
+—Conscious men have deeply tread the trenches of give and take—as a result, these men are gaining mastery in the world of business, relationships, and intimacy.

 —Conscious men hold dear the company of other men.
 They know that regardless of their sexual orientation, spending time with the same sex evaporates isolation and excess emotional cargo.